FGDATA/IDG-A32X/README.md

-# A320Family
+# IDG-A32X
-A very advanced simulation of the Airbus A320 Family for FlightGear by it0uchpods Design Team
+A very advanced simulation of the Airbus A320 Family for FlightGear by it0uchpods Design Group.

 Brought to you by:
 - Joshua Davidson (it0uchpods)